China and weapons of mass destruction: Delivery systems

-Air-based

-China's bomber force consists mostly of Chinese-made versions of Soviet aircraft.
-The People's Liberation Army Air Force has 120 H-6s (a variant of the Tupolev Tu-16).
-These bombers were outfitted to carry nuclear as well as conventional weapons.
-While the H-6 fleet is aging, it is not as old as the American B-52 Stratofortress.
-The Chinese have also produced the Xian JH-7 Flying Leopard fighter-bomber with a range and payload exceeding the F-111 (currently about 80 are in service) which were capable of delivering a nuclear strike.
-China has also bought the advanced Sukhoi Su-30 from Russia; currently, about 100 Su-30s (MKK and MK2 variants) have been purchased by China.
-The Su-30 is capable of carrying tactical nuclear weapons.

 Chemical weapons

 Scholars agree that information on a current offensive chemical weapons program is extremely limited, allowing either a small clandestine program or no program at all.
 Chinese officials have never publicly admitted to an offensive chemical weapons program, and there is no unclassified confirmation of one.
-Per the Federation of American Scientists (FAS), China had a significant quantity of chemical weapons until the 1980s, and in its 1997 declaration to the CWC, China claimed it destroyed three chemical weapon production facilities and its existing stockpile.
+Per a 1999 Federation of American Scientists (FAS), China had a significant quantity of chemical weapons until the 1980s, and in its 1997 declaration to the CWC, China claimed it destroyed three chemical weapon production facilities and its existing stockpile.
+The think tank speculated based on Chinese infrastructure that blister agents such as mustard gas and lewisite could be mass-produced from the mid-1950s, but nerve agents could only be mass-produced from the late 1970s.
 China signed the Chemical Weapons Convention (CWC) on January 13, 1993, and ratified it on April 25, 1997.

 Albania

 The PRC is believed to have supplied Albania with chemical weapons in the 1970s during the Cold War.
 In 1999, the Federation of American Scientists mentioned in passing an allegation of Chinese-origin mustard gas potentially intended for training found in Albania.
 In 2003, Albania declared 16 tons of mustard gas to the Organisation for the Prohibition of Chemical Weapons (OPCW) which was later destroyed.
 Scholars have questioned the extent to which the stockpile was previously known to Albanian and Western officials.
 In regard to China, Matthew V. Tompkins writing in the Nonproliferation Review posited the reluctance of the OPCW, United States, and European Union to confront China over a tacitly acknowledged offensive chemical weapons capability.